 USC Stem Cell scientists are advancing our understanding of how the body develops, maintains and repairs the kidney and urinary system.
-They are also developing new regenerative treatments for the millions of patients with kidney injury and disease, bladder injury and disease, and urinary incontinence.
+They are also developing new regenerative treatments for patients with kidney injury and disease, bladder disorders, and urinary incontinence.

 Illustrations by Doug Chayka